brokenscripts/authentik_traefik/README.md

 - Navigate to Authentik at `https://authentik.domain.tld/if/flow/initial-setup/`
 - Login to Authentik to begin setup.
 ???+ note "First time setup"
-    If this is the first time logging in you will have to set the password for `akaadmin` (default user).
+    If this is the first time logging in you will have to set the password for `akadmin` (default user).
     **NOTE**: If establishing the default credentials fails - the setup is not working correctly.

 ![](./images/authentik-setup.png)

-After successful login to the `akaadmin` user to Authentik open the `Admin Interface` clicking the button in the upper right.
+After successful login to the `akadmin` user to Authentik open the `Admin Interface` clicking the button in the upper right.

 ![](./images/admin-interface-button.png)